SnipeLike/SeriesFolders/README.md

 # SeriesFolders
-A simple Powershell Script to create numbered folders for series episodes.
+A simple Powershell and Shell Script to create numbered folders for TVShows episodes.

+Powershell:
+- Open script and edit preferences.

+Shell:
+- Run script, it will ask for all needed informations.